BromleyLabs/BTCSnarkRelay/README.md

-# zksnark
+# BTCSnarkRelay
-Experimenation with zkSNARK
+Experimenation with verification of Bitcoin (BTC) block header on Ethereum using SNARK.